Jean Segura Player Props: Marlins vs. Diamondbacks

-After going 0-for-4 in his last game, Jean Segura and the Miami Marlins face the Arizona Diamondbacks (who will start Madison Bumgarner) at 6:40 PM ET on Friday.
+Jean Segura -- hitting .189 with two walks in his past 10 games -- will be in action for the Miami Marlins against the Arizona Diamondbacks, with Ryne Nelson on the mound, on April 15 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his last game he had a hitless showing (0-for-4) against the Diamondbacks.

 Jean Segura Game Info & Props vs. the Diamondbacks